 On Sundays, during warmer months in Albuquerque, an old Railway train barn opens its huge metal doors.
 Vendors set up inside to sell produce, art, clothes, soaps and lotions, health food, get signatures for green projects and alternative lifestyles, listen to music and enjoy.

-This Sunday, I come to see Chad’s jazz quartet, Sax Therapy.
+This Sunday, I come to see Chadd’s jazz quartet, Sax Therapy.

 It is quaint here, good to see an old dilapidated unused piece of functional architecture used for better than a roosting place for pigeons.

 Seated at the south end of the train barn, Ruby and I watch dancers twirl to forties style big band music.
 A college singer croons Rosemary Clooney.
 Following them is Sax Therapy featuring two alto saxes, one tenor sax and one baritone sax.
-They do a Monk tune, a twenties style ragtime classic, and a Texas style blues wail.
+They do a Monk tune, a twenties style ragtime classic, and a Texas style blues wail to start.